 At least 80 million children under one at risk of diseases such as diphtheria, measles and polio as COVID-19 disrupted routine vaccination efforts

-On May 22, 2020, COVID 19 is disrupting life-saving immunization services around the world, putting millions of children – in rich and poor countries alike – at risk of diseases like diphtheria, measles and polio.
-According to data collected by the WHO, UNICEF, Gavi and the Sabin Vaccine Institute, provision of routine immunization services is substantially hindered in at least 68 countries and is likely to affect approximately 80 million children under the age of 1 living in these countries.
+On May 22, 2020, COVID 19 disrupted life-saving immunization services around the world, putting millions of children – in rich and poor countries alike – at risk of diseases like diphtheria, measles and polio.
+According to data collected by the World Health Organization (WHO), UNICEF, GAVI and the Sabin Vaccine Institute, provision of routine immunization services was substantially hindered in at least 68 countries and is likely to affect approximately 80 million children under the age of 1 living in these countries.

 Tags: